Designing Strategic Customer Journeys Across the Microsoft Power Platform Ecosystem

 The Challenge

-This project was about rethinking how people actually want to experience Microsoft, not just the products, but the systems and services that surround them.
-The goal was to design new business processes, service models, and digital ecosystems that feel grounded in the real world.
+This project focused on rethinking how people experience Microsoft, not just through individual products, but across the broader systems and services that support them.

-Microsoft was shifting from an individual product mindset to a more integrated approach across teams and product lines.
-Innovation was accelerating globally, and the time from idea to pilot to launch was shrinking fast.
+Microsoft was shifting from a product-centric model toward a more integrated ecosystem across teams and product lines.
+Innovation cycles were accelerating, and the time from concept to pilot to launch was rapidly compressing.

 The Process